Small Business Resources

 - Customer reference: If your customer has provided you with a purchase order number you will need to include this on the invoice.
 If you haven’t been given this information, you can list the name of your contact person at the business.

-- Invoice due date: How many days (from the invoice date) the customer has to pay and the date when payment is due.
+- Invoice due date: How many days (from the invoice date) the buyer has to pay the seller and payment due date.

 Your business details

-- Business name and information: Your business name, address and contact details.
+- Business name and information of seller: Your business name, address and contact details.
 Freelancers and sole traders can use a personal name.
 Include the details of the person to contact if the customer has queries about the invoice.

 - Tax or business number: Your Australian Business Number (ABN).
 If you don’t add one, your customer may withhold 47% of the invoice value.